melrick8196/html-session/README.md

 # html-session

-Code which was demonstrated on TFSC's HTML/CSS session on 16th Sept 2016.
+It was a session conducted on 16th September 2016, enabled the member of the free software club learn the basics of web development.